sashakid/ios-guide/README.md

 __Mutability__

 Most collection classes exist in two versions: mutable and immutable (default).
-What’s the big ad-vantage?
+What’s the big advantage?
 Thread safety.
 Immutable collections are fully thread safe and can be iterated from multiple threads at the same time, without any risk of mutation exceptions.
 Your API should never expose mutable collections.
 Of course there’s a cost when going from immutable and mutable and back - the object has to be copied twice, and all objects within will be retained/released.
 Sometimes it’s more efficient to hold an internal mutable collection and return a copied, immutable object on access.
 Notably, some of the more modern collection classes like `NSHashTable`, `NSMapTable`, and `NSPointerArray` are mutable by default and don’t have immutable counterparts.
 They are meant for internal class use, and a use case where you would want those immutable would be quite unusual.

 ## Core Foundation:
 * `CFMutableDictionary`
-The access time for a value in the dictionary is guaranteed to be at worst O(N) for any implemen-tation, current and future, but will often be O(1) (constant time).
-Insertion or deletion operations will typically be constant time as well, but are O(N*N) in the worst case in some implementations.
-Access of values through a key is faster than accessing values directly (if there are any such opera-tions).
+The access time for a value in the dictionary is guaranteed to be at worst `O(N)` for any implementation, current and future, but will often be `O(1)` (constant time).
+Insertion or deletion operations will typically be constant time as well, but are `O(N^2)` in the worst case in some implementations.
+Access of values through a key is faster than accessing values directly (if there are any such operations).
 Dictionaries will tend to use significantly more memory than a array with the same number of values.
 * `CFMutableArray`
 * `CFMutableBag`
 * `CFBinaryHeap`